Non-Exact Symplectic Cobordisms Between Contact 3-Manifolds: The details

 \section{The details}

 The plan for proving the main results is as follows.
 We begin in \S\ref{sec:BUSOBD} by reviewing the fundamental definitions involving blown up summed open books and planar torsion, culminating with the (more or less obvious) observation that one can always use capping or decoupling surgery to decrease the order of a planar torsion domain.
 In \S\ref{sec:model}, we introduce a useful concrete model for a blown up summed open book and its supported contact structure.
-This is used in \S\ref{sec:modelCobordism} to write down a model of a weak $\Sigma$-decoupling cobordism, and minor modifications explained in \S\ref{sec:notRound} yield a similar model for the $\Sigma$-capping cobordism.
-It then remains to show that any given symplectic form on $[0,1] \times M$ can be deformed so as to attach smoothly to these model cobordisms; we show this in \S\ref{sec:deformation}.
-We address in \S\ref{sec:cohomology} the essentially cohomological question of when the weak cobordism can be made strong, and when its symplectic form is exact.
-With these ingredients all in place, the proofs of the main results are completed in~\S\ref{sec:proofs}.
+This is applied in \S\ref{sec:modelCobordism} to write down a model of a weak $\Sigma$-decoupling cobordism, and minor modifications explained in \S\ref{sec:notRound} yield a similar model for the $\Sigma$-capping cobordism.
+This completes the cobordism construction for the case where the negative boundary is strongly concave (or more generally when the given symplectic form $\omega$ in Theorem~\ref{thm:2handles} or~\ref{thm:roundHandles} is exact), see Remark~\ref{remark:concave}.
+For the general case, we need to show additionally that any given symplectic form on $[0,1] \times M$ satisfying the necessary cohomological condition can be deformed so as to attach smoothly to the model cobordisms we've constructed; this is shown in \S\ref{sec:deformation}, thus completing the proofs of Theorems~\ref{thm:2handles} and~\ref{thm:roundHandles}.
+We prove Theorems~\ref{thm:2handleCohomology} and~\ref{thm:roundHandleCohomology} in \S\ref{sec:cohomology}, answering the essentially cohomological question of when the weak cobordism can be made strong, and when its symplectic form is exact.
+With these ingredients all in place, the proofs of the main results from \S\ref{sec:results} are completed in~\S\ref{sec:proofs}.
 Finally, \S\ref{sec:holomorphic} gives a brief discussion of the existence and uniqueness of holomorphic curves in the cobordisms we've constructed.